andes2912/laundry/readme.md

 ## Sponsors

-Support Pap!Kos by becoming a sponsor on [Saweria](https://saweria.co/andes2912).
+Support E-Laundry by becoming a sponsor on [Saweria](https://saweria.co/andes2912).
 Your logo will show up here with a link to your website.

 ## Any Questions ?